5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 1. Investigate until we find a `"`.
 1. Investigate any character after the first double quote.
 That is the second double quote so _that is consumed_ because it required _at least one_.
 Since all other characters are a match as well the `.+` consumes all characters to the end of the input string.
-1. It then goes back the the current position --- because it is lazy! --- which is bacause the second `"` was already consumed the space after (!) the second `"` and before the `a` of "and".
+1. It then goes back the current position --- because it is lazy! --- which is because the second `"` was already consumed the space after (!) the second `"` and before the `a` of "and".
 From there it carries on until it finds a `"`.
 That is the first `"` after the "and".
 All that is then replaced by the `` character.
 1. The engine then carries on but because there is only a single `"` left there is no other match.

 If we want to ignore any `""` pairs then we need to use a look-ahead, something we will discuss soon.